fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - Option
 	  - Description
 	* - 1.
 Optional
-	  - Detemrins whether the question is required in order to proceed through the survey, or not.
+	  - Determines whether the question is required in order to proceed through the survey, or not.
 By default, this option is enabled.
 	* - 2.
 Multiline
 	  - Commonly referred to as the "width" of a text area.
-If a large amount of text is required, then altering this value may be adventageous..
+If a large amount of text is required, then altering this value may be advantageous..
 By default, the value is set to 20 columns.
 	* - 3.
 Validation
 	  - Determins the type of text that can be entered, eg., Currency will only allow "$19.99".
 To learn more about "Validation", refer to the "Validation" section of the manual.
 	* - 4.
 Initial Value